 - In a large mixing bowl, whisk together the flour, oats, baking soda, baking powder, salt, cinnamon and nutmeg.
 Set aside.

 - In another bowl, add the whole eggs, egg yolk, vanilla extract, buttermilk, softened butter, vegetable oil, packed brown sugar and granulated sugar.
 Mix very well with a whisk.
-Don't worry if your butter clumps up a bit.
+Don't worry if the butter clumps up a bit.

-- Add in the chopped apples, raisins and optional walnuts and mix by hand with a wooden spoon or silicone spatula.
+- Add the chopped apples, raisins and optional walnuts and mix by hand with a wooden spoon or silicone spatula.